 Breakfast at a Kooky Cafe

-After a good sleep at our ryokan in Randaij we unloaded our bikes from the hire car, checked them over and set off on a cycle ride along the back streets into Shimoda. seeking breakfast.
+After a good sleep at our ryokan in Randaij we unloaded our bikes from the hire car, checked them over and set off on a cycle ride along the back streets into Shimoda for a fun day out at the floating aquarium. seeking breakfast.
 We started the day with a coffee at a cute little café we found en route.
 I have always loved these quirky Japanese cafes, feeling like you are seated in someone’s living room with interesting collections of souvenirs and books. こおひいはうす可否was no exception, a vast selection of cups was on display in every nook and cranny and even hanging on hooks from the ceiling.
 The mama san also took her time to choose the beans and brew the coffee, slowly dripping it through a glass vessel that could have been the perfect fit in a chemistry laboratory.
 Jerome drank a fresh orange juice with our breakfast of thick toast and eggs.

 Scenic Perry Street

 Our destination for the day was the floating aquarium, located in a bay behind the hill of the memorial park at Shimoda.
 Cycling along the road towards the hill we stumbled onto the little canal area that now very much reminds me of Kurashiki, just in miniature.
 The street was named after commodore Perry, who apparently walked along the path to sign the important convention of Kanagawa that ended the complete isolation of Japan and opened the port to American trade in 1854.
 The pretty street is lined with heavy storehouses with thick earthen walls to protect them from fire.
 The old buildings remain in good condition and the street looks still like Perry would have seen it on his wanders through town but many have since been converted into shops and cafes.

 Views over Shimoda Harbour and Bay